Vonr/vonr.github.io/articles/why-rust.md

 You can also use dynamic dispatch to make a "trait object" type.

-It should be noted that trait objects are unsized as different implementors of the trait may have different sizes.
+It should be noted that trait objects are unsized as different implementers of the trait may have different sizes.
 As such, we put them on the heap using the `Box` smart pointer and store them in a heap-allocated `Vec`.

 ```rs,nomain